artofboth/beginner-javascript/course_notes/Module_10_Exercises.md

 ## Face Censorship

+- FaceDetector API is an experimental API available only on Chrome and Android (you can turn it on through [chrome flags](chrome://flags/#enable-experimental-web-platform-features).
 - Accessing a user's web cam is a security issues, so they need to grant permission: those are **permission based APIs** in the browser, whose operation is tied to the *origin* (a domain name).
 So we need to use a local host.
 - We can use parcel.

+### Recursion
+When a function calls itself inside itself.
+So it can run infinitely.

 ## Shopping List